nex3/firesass/README.md

 First, [install FireSass](https://addons.mozilla.org/en-US/firefox/addon/103988).
 Second, enable Sass's `:debug_info` option.
-If you're using Sass with a Ruby web framework, you probably want to do:
+If you're using Sass with a Ruby web framework, depending on the version, you probably want to do:

+    config.sass.debug_info = true

+    for Rails 3.2, or for earlier versions of Rails

     Sass::Plugin.options[:debug_info] = true

 Add this to `config/environment.rb` in Rails, or `config.ru` in other Ruby frameworks.